 In May 2022 an evaluation was completed of the MTA's 43 emergency standby generators.
 The evaluation identified three units in need of replacement due to either poor condition or a lack of manufacturer support.
-The Biddeford Toll generator was recommended for replacement as soon as practical, the Central Inventory Generator was recommended for replacement within the next five years, and the Gardiner Maintenance generator was recommended for replacement in the next five to ten years.
+The Biddeford Toll generator was recommended for replacement as soon as practical, the Central Inventory Generator was recommended for replacement within the next five years, and the West Gardiner Maintenance generator was recommended for replacement in the next five to ten years.
+Replacement generators for all three locations were ordered in October 2022 with delivery and installation expected in the first half of 2024.

-The replacement of the identified generators is recommended for inclusion in the Authority's capital plan.
-Additionally, the MTA should retain the services of a qualified firm to complete periodic testing and routine maintenance of the MTA's generator inventory.
+The MTA should retain the services of a qualified firm to complete periodic testing and routine maintenance of the MTA's generator inventory.